 Most of the 1,000 guests gathered at Pier 57 talked through the remarks, distracted by the succulents decorating the tables courtesy of Bronson van Wyck, and the family-style meal courtesy of the caterer Bite.
 Among the offerings were spiced fried chicken with ginger watermelon skewers, shaved black kale with hen-of-the-woods and slow-braised short ribs.
 Parker House rolls and pats of butter seasoned with thyme and sea salt accompanied.

 Another diversion was the people-spotting: film director Spike Lee, actor Ed Norton and New York City Planning Commission Chairwoman Amanda Burden were all present.

-Later, Cohn and Koons sat together at the head table with Google (GOOG) Executive Chairman Eric Schmidt, whose date was his daughter Sophie, and former chairman and chief executive of Morgan Stanley, John Mack, whose companions were his children Jenna and Stephen.
+Later, Cohn and Koons sat together at the head table with Google (GOOG:US) Executive Chairman Eric Schmidt, whose date was his daughter Sophie, and former chairman and chief executive of Morgan Stanley, John Mack, whose companions were his children Jenna and Stephen.

 “We talked about the world and the regulatory environment,” he said as the party wound down, around 11 p.m.

 The benefit raised more than $3 million.
 The party favor was an umbrella with a rendering of the “Train” project by Koons.

 An umbrella was also the giveaway at today’s Central Park Conservancy benefit, where the total raised was $3.5 million and one corporate sponsor of note was JPMorgan Chase & Co.